Toronto Huskies: Franchise history

 In 1946, a group of owners and operators of some of the larger arenas in America held a meeting in New York, to establish the Basketball Association of America (now the NBA).
 The majority of the would-be basketball owners were involved with the National Hockey League and wanted to fill empty dates.
 The only Canadian delegation invited was from Maple Leaf Gardens: Frank Selke Sr., who was in charge of the Gardens while Conn Smythe was overseas, got in touch with Ben Newman (who had coached two Canadian national championship teams and had staged a game in the Gardens previously.)
 The franchise cost approximately $150,000 which was funded mostly from Bay Street backers in Toronto.
 The major partners in the ownership group were Eric Cradock (co-owner of the Montreal Alouettes football team), Harold Shannon and Newman.

 "I honestly thought we could have made a go of the team," Newman once said, "but we were given the worst possible home dates."
 The hardships started almost immediately when Newman's father took ill soon after the first game, forcing Newman to leave the Huskies to take over the family scrap and steel metal business in St. Catharines, Ontario.
 Lack of co-operation from the local media and lack of talent on the court kept crowds low, despite the use of such gimmicks that included free stockings to all women in attendance.

-On November 1, 1946, they hosted the first game in BAA league history losing 68–66 to the New York Knickerbockers before an opening night crowd of 7,090.
+On November 1, 1946, they hosted the first game in BAA history, losing 68–66 to the New York Knickerbockers before an opening night crowd of 7,090.
 Ossie Schectman scored the opening basket for the New York Knickerbockers against the Toronto Huskies.

 On that night, anyone taller than George Nostrand, the tallest Husky at 6 ft 8 in, was given free admission.
 Attendance quickly dwindled and the Toronto Star published an estimate that team owners lost $100,000 in one season of operations.

 Managing director of the Huskies was Lew Hayman, coach and general manager of the Alouettes and future president of the Toronto Argonauts and the Canadian Football League, who had been a star basketball player at Syracuse University.
 Charles Watson was team president.
 Ben Newman and Salter Hayden were the other co-founders.
 Annis Stukus was also a member of the front office.

 Future all-star Ed Sadowski began the season as player-coach and was initially the team's top player.
 Three weeks into the season, with the team off to a poor start, the Star reported that the players had divided into two or three cliques that rarely spoke to each other.
 Sadowski's coaching was openly questioned and, just a month after the first game, he quit the team.
 After four games with interim coaches (Hayman coached one game, and Huskies player Dick Fitzgerald ruled the bench for three games), Hayman hired former Major League Baseball player Red Rolfe, who had also been the coach of Yale University's basketball team.